 The Irene M. Hunt School (Hunt School) is a nonpublic day school that provides students in grades K through 12 with an individualized education tailored to their specific needs.
 With our committed support, students address emotional and behavioral challenges and build on their core strengths and innate desire to learn and grow.

 The Hunt School provides a therapeutic environment where students develop the capability to regulate their behavior, maintain focus and resilience, and form healthy, trusting relationships – all foundational elements for lifelong learning.
 We supplement our comprehensive state-adopted curriculum with a wide range of enrichment for students, including exposure to music and theater.
 In addition to the school-wide positive behavior program and customized student support plans, students receive personalized mental health treatment and other specialized services according to their individualized education plans.

 With small class sizes separated for elementary, middle school, and high school, teachers and classroom aides are able to give each student the developmentally and academically appropriate attention they require.

 The overarching goal of the Hunt School is to return students to their neighborhood mainstream public school setting, equipped with the skills to thrive socially and academically.
 The Hunt School serves children from Marin County and adjacent communities within commuting distance.

 To hear one parent’s story of how the Hunt School helped her son, click here.

-Side by Side gratefully acknowledges BioMarin, the Harbor Point Charitable Foundation, the Italian Street Painting Festival, the George Sandy Foundation and the Volunteer Forum for supporting the Irene M. Hunt School.
+Side by Side gratefully acknowledges the National Association of Theater Owners, Harbor Point Charitable Foundation, George Sandy Foundation, Marin Charitable Foundation, Marin Community Service Fund, and the Volunteer Forum for supporting the Irene M. Hunt School.